trustathsh/ironevents/README.md

 If you use an iron project, just look in the pom dependencies to clearify if the iron project use ironevents.

-If you like to build ironvas EventsToAMQP by your own you can use the latest code from the [GitHub repository][githubrepo].
+If you like to build ironevents by your own you can use the latest code from the [GitHub repository][githubrepo].